When the Grapevines Bloom on the Danube

-When the Grapevines Bloom on the Danube is a 1965 German-Austrian comedy film of the heimatfilm genre directed by Géza von Cziffra and starring Hansjörg Felmy, Ingeborg Schöner and Gaston Brocksieper.
+When the Grapevines Bloom on the Danube (German: An der Donau, wenn der Wein blüht) is a 1965 Austrian-West German comedy film of the heimatfilm genre directed by Géza von Cziffra and starring Hansjörg Felmy, Ingeborg Schöner and Peter Weck.
 The cinematographer was Heinz Pehlke.
-Its German title is An der Donau, wenn der Wein blüht.
+It was shot in Eastmancolor and Cinemascope using the Sievering Studios in Vienna and on location around Passau, Linz and the Wachau valley.
+The film's sets were designed by the art director Hertha Hareiter.